Web design · SEO & SEA · Branding

 2.1.9 The Contractor is not authorised and not obliged to advise the Customer on competition, consumer, labelling or other legal issues within the meaning of the Legal Services Act.
 It is therefore the responsibility of the customer to inform himself about the competition, consumer or labelling law provisions applicable to his shop and, if necessary, to have the shop checked by a specialised lawyer.

-The following provisions apply exclusively to the creation of one-page websites and multi-page corporate websites.
-These provisions do not apply to other services, in particular print design, branding, or other services.
+The following provisions apply exclusively to the creation of one-pager websites and multi-page company websites.
+These regulations do not apply to other services, in particular print design, branding or other services.
+The pay-on-acceptance model only applies if it is expressly mentioned in the respective offer and explicitly offered to the customer.
+Otherwise, the payment terms individually agreed in the offer shall apply.

 The contract is concluded upon acceptance of the offer by the client.
 Project work begins upon conclusion of the contract.